Na-Nazhou/CosMaS/README.md

 4. Run `npm start`.

 5. Open your browser and go to `localhost:3000`, you should see the login page.
-You can login with the accounts created in the seeds or sign up for the a new account.
+You can login with the accounts created in the seeds or sign up for a new account.

 6. The seed data contains an admin account with User ID `A9999999A`, name `Admin` and password `admin`.
 For non-admin accounts, the passwords are `password` and you can refer to `sql/seeds.sql` for their user IDs and names.